drewmard/druggene/README.md

 from our upcoming manuscript, "A polygenic score-based approach to identify gene-drug interactions stratifying breast cancer risk".

-**Please note that the scripts are mostly uncommented and not in clean formats.
-For me, this serves as a repository to access any relevant scripts.
-Hopefully, this is suitable for other researchers as well.**
+**June 14, 2021: Please note that the scripts could use further commenting and documentation.
+This is on the to-do list.
+Currently, this mostly serves as a repository for myself to access any relevant scripts but other researchers can access these scripts in their current format as well.**

 All scripts are written in the R or Bash programming languages.
 The analysis was performed on a linux system.
 Plots were created on a macOS Catalina system.